Chinese Medicine Diet; The Five Flavors

 Chinese Medicine Diet: The Five Flavors

-The ancient wisdom of Chinese medicine nutrition holds that the flavors in our food play a vital role in balancing our body's health and energy.
+The ancient wisdom and modern-day benefits of Chinese medicine nutrition describe that the flavors in our food play a vital role in balancing our body's health and energy.
 This intricate system of dietary principles is not just about nutrition; it's a holistic approach that considers the interplay between food, body, and environment.
-The Five Flavors, known as sweet, salty, sour, bitter, and pungent, are also associated with the Five Elements and their respective Organ Systems (Earth, Water, Wood, Fire, and Metal respectively).
+The Five Flavors, known as sweet, salty, sour, bitter, and pungent, are also associated with the Five Elements and their respective Organ Systems (Earth, Water, Wood, Fire, and Metal, respectively).

 The Philosophy of the Five Flavors